-PN 237-6 (BC=6) (271 clinical hours) 8 weeks Acute Care Practice
+PN 237-6 (BC=6) (271 clinical bours) 8 weeks Acute Care Practice

 Focus is on the nursing needs of clients throughout the life cycle in acute care settings.
 Prerequisites: PN 231, 235, 236

-PN 242-3 (5-0) 9 weeks
+PN 242-3 (5-0) 9 weeks Pediatric Nursing

-Pediatric Nursing

 An introduction to the needs and nursing interventions related to children.
 Community resources and client teaching are addressed.
 Prerequisites: PN 237

-PN 243-3 (BC=3) (45 class hours) Maternity Nursing
+PN 243-3 (BC=3) (45 class bours) Maternity Nursing

 An introduction to the needs and nursing interventions of childbearing families.
 Community resources and client teaching are addressed.
-Prerequisites: PN 237